 To learn more about how we can help you with STD treatment, call EZCare Clinic in San Francisco at (415) 966-0848 to schedule an appointment today for a consultation.

-- Depending on your age, treatment EZCare Clinic may vary.
+Depending on your age, treatment at EZCare Clinic may vary.

-- Our doctors will review your medical history and talk about your allergy symptoms with you before conducting a physical examination.
+Our doctors will review your medical history and will talk about your allergy symptoms with you before conducting a physical examination.

 Once your visit is complete, you may pick up a full summary of your condition and prescription at the front desk.